Skip to main content

 Markdown Styling

-Learn more about how to add Markdown styling to your media descriptions.
-Markdown styling will be applied on a media's page in Wistia.
+Learn how to add Markdown styling to your media descriptions.

-Do you want to add markdown to your media’s descriptions in Wistia?
-Well, you’ve come to the right place!
+Want to add text styling to your media descriptions in Wistia?
+You’ve come to the right place!
 Here, we’ll go over everything you need to know to use Markdown in your media descriptions.

-For larger text, you can use three different hearder types - header 1, header 2, or header 3.
+For larger text, you can use three header types: header 1, header 2, or header 3 using the following format:

 • # header 1